 Call (941) 363-7900 today to see how your freedom can be protected.

-Understanding Underage Possession of Alcohol
+Florida Underage Possession of Alcohol Laws

-According to section 562.11 of Florida statutes, underage possession of alcohol is defined as an individual under the age of 21 possessing or drinking an alcoholic beverage.
+According to Section 562.11 of Florida Statutes, underage possession of alcohol is defined as an individual under the age of 21 possessing or drinking an alcoholic beverage.
 Here, the possession of alcohol can be actual or constructive in nature.
 Actual possession means that the alcohol is on the individual’s person.
 A beverage in a person’s hand or pocket, for example, could lead to the establishment of actual possession.
 Constructive possession, on the other hand, is determined when alcohol is under a person’s control.
 This could mean the beverage was in a person’s house or car.

 Penalties and Collateral Consequences